curious-odd-man/RgxGen/README.md

 Code:
 ```
 RgxGen rgxGen = new RgxGen(aRegex);                     // Create generator
 String s = rgxGen.generate();                           // Generate new random value
 BigInteger estimation = rgxGen.numUnique();             // The estimation (not accurate, see Limitations) how much unique values can be generated with that pattern.
-Stream<String> uniqueStrings = rgxGen.uStream();    // Stream unique values
+Iterator<String> uniqueStrings = rgxGen.uStream();      // Iterate over unique values (not accurate, see Limitations)
 ```

 ## Supported syntax